 HOME Slough is for anyone who would like to try something new and creative.
 There are a host of events happening right here in Slough, in places you might not expect – recent events have taken place in the Salt Hill Skate park, the Queensmere Shopping Centre and at the Trading Estate.
 Why not take a look?

 HOME Slough is a part of the Creative People and Places national programme funded by Arts Council England.

 Every two months we hold an Artists’ Forum to hear about what the artistic community in Slough have been doing or are planning to do.
-The next event is on 23rd March 2017.
-We are expecting guests from South Hill Park, Farnham Maltings and Battersea Arts Centre.
-The forum is held at The Curve and is free to attend.

 In autumn 2016, HOME Slough commissioned five new pieces by Slough artists and organisations, through an open application and selection process.
 They are: Neetha and Natalia Syam’s short film Half Wheel; Mary Parris’s series of paintings Faces of Slough; Tarun Thind's hip-hop music video Big Business; and Bhangra group Apna Virsa's new choreography celebrating Diwali.
 The commissions were shown as part of HOME Grown on 4th February 2017.